3 face new charges related to security guard's slaying

-The Alameda County district attorney has filed additional charges against the three men who have been blamed for the fatal shooting of security guard Kevin Nishita. in 2021.
+OAKLAND, Calif. - The Alameda County District Attorney on Friday filed additional charges against the three men who have been blamed for the fatal shooting of security guard Kevin Nishita in 2021.

 Price said that her predecessor, Nancy O'Malley, made mistakes in her investigation of the shooting.